creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-04-16-cotracker.md

 * Transformer-based model that tracks dense points in a frame jointly across a video sequence
 * Joint tracking results in a significantly higher tracking accuracy and robustness
-* Can track arbitrary points, selcted at any spatial location and time in the video
+* Can track arbitrary points, selected at any spatial location and time in the video
 * Operates causally on short windows (suitable for online tasks)
 * Trained by unrolling the windows across longer video sequences, which improves long-term tracking

 * Introduce the concept of virtual tracks to track more than 70k points jointly and simultaneously
-* Introduce the concept of support points to improve performance by jointly track additional points to reinforce contextualization
+* Introduce the concept of support points to improve performance by jointly tracking additional points to reinforce contextualization
 * Introduce the concept of occlusion to track points for a long time even when they are occluded or leave the field of view

 <div style="text-align:center">